Gulnur-Altan/BB-Scenario/go/go-intro-11/en_finish.md

 I hope this scenario helps you understand file operations in Go and gives you a solid foundation to work with files in your projects.

-Happy coding Gopher ! 💻
+## Note

-Be sure to leave a comment for the improvement of the content 🙏
+Don't forget to rate the scenario 😃, and if you liked it, don't hesitate to click the like button 🙃 Make sure to leave a comment for content improvement 🙏

-You completed scenario respectively. 👏🏻
+You've successfully completed the scenario 😎👏🏻
-Click Finish button to close session.
+You can click the finish button to end the session.